tiwb/freepiano_doc/en/index.md

 4. You can define any key on the keyboard and display functions.
 5. Multi sets of keyboard layout can be switched anytime during play.
 6. Export your song to mp4 directly.

+## 2014-03-14 Freepiano 2.2.1
+* Show detailed error when failed to load VST plugin.
+* Adds a null audio output.
+* Displays note first in muti-bind commands.
+* Fixed a bug in LYT key map.
+* Fixed a bug that sequence label did not saved in fpm file.
+* Adds lots of demo songs.

 ## 2014-03-06 Freepiano 2.2
 * New 'Sequence' command.